tingwei758/tingwei758/README.md

 ## Hey 👋, I'm Mike Zhang

 🎓 Data Science student at University of Waterloo
-🔖 Worked as Data Scientist, Quantitative Engineer, Web Developer
+🔖 Worked as Data Scientist, Quantitative Engineer, Software Developer
 🏆 Winner of multiple Math and Data Competitions
 🍸 Bartender at party
 🔭 Currently working on developing a Stock Risk Visualization application